lightning/bolts/05-onchain.md

 ## HTLC Output Handling: Remote Commitment, Local Offers

-Each HTLC output can only be spent by the *offerer* after it's timed out or by the *recipient* if it has the payment preimage.
+Each HTLC output can only be spent by the *offerer*, after it's timed out, or by the *recipient*, if it has the payment preimage.

-The HTLC output has *timed out* once the depth of the latest block is equal or greater than the HTLC `cltv_expiry`.
+The HTLC output has *timed out* once the depth of the latest block is equal to or greater than the HTLC `cltv_expiry`.

-There can be HTLCs which are not represented by an output: either because they were trimmed as dust, or in the case where the remote node has two *valid* commitment transactions, and the HTLCs differ in each.
+There can be HTLCs which are not represented by any outputs: either because the outputs were trimmed as dust or because the remote node has two *valid* commitment transactions with differing HTLCs.

 ### Requirements

+A local node:
+  - if the commitment transaction HTLC output is spent using the payment
+  preimage:
-If the commitment transaction HTLC output is spent using the payment preimage, the output is considered *irrevocably resolved*, and the node MUST extract the payment preimage from the HTLC-success transaction input witness.
+    - MUST extract the payment preimage from the HTLC-success transaction input witness.
+      - Note: the output is considered *irrevocably resolved*.

-If the commitment transaction HTLC output has *timed out* and not been *resolved*, the node MUST *resolve* the output by spending it to a convenient address.
+  - if the commitment transaction HTLC output has *timed out* AND NOT been *resolved*:
+    - MUST *resolve* the output, by spending it to a convenient address.
+  - for any committed HTLC that does NOT have an output in this commitment
+  transaction:
+    - once the commitment transaction has reached reasonable depth:
+      - MUST fail the corresponding incoming HTLC (if any).
+    - otherwise:

-For any committed HTLC that does not have an output in this commitment transaction, the node MUST fail the corresponding incoming HTLC (if any) once the commitment transaction has reached reasonable depth, and MAY fail it sooner if no *valid* commitment transaction contains an output corresponding to the HTLC.
+      - if no *valid* commitment transaction contains an output corresponding to the HTLC:
+        - MAY fail it sooner.

 ### Rationale